gavollink/playlister/README.md

 ## Makefile Inefficiency

+UPDATE: This is /almost/ fixed, current state is broken in other ways, but the build itself is in a much better state (ancillary targets are broken in tagged releases 1.01.49 and 1.02.00).

 The way the Makefile is built to be able to support univeral binaries on macOS (M + x86), is not done in a great way and it forces the object files to be deleted during the build process (so it can rebuild for the second